 That sees beyond the years

 Thine alabaster cities gleam

 Undimmed by human tears!

-We often think of people such as George Washington, Thomas Jefferson, Benjamin Franklin, and others like them when we think of patriots.
+We often think of people such as George Washington, Thomas Jefferson, Patrick Henry, Abigail Adams, and others like them when we think of patriots.

-Discuss: In what way did America’s Founding Fathers see beyond their years?
+Discuss: In what way did America’s founders see beyond their years?
 Do you think they were ever hated or scorned for their vision?

-Discuss: Who would you consider a modern patriot, perhaps one who is still being scorned, at least by some political groups in the country?
+Discuss: Who would you consider a modern patriot, someone who puts country above themselves, perhaps one who is still being scorned, at least by some political groups in the country?

 Discuss: How could we develop a similar vision to those of America’s Founding Fathers?